MR ROBERTS! PART I: NATHANIEL

 “Oh my God, yes!
 But Chase, I need to go!”

 “Chase, may I take a shower before Sean comes back?”
-I need to get back to town for an appointment.”
+I need to get back to town for an appointment and may not have time when I get home.”

 “Sure, but will I see you again?”